typings/typings/README.md

 ## Usage

-**TDW** provides a simple way for dependencies to be maintained and installed.
-By resolving over various sources recursively, type definitions can be recursively compiled into a single definition for bundling.
+**TDW** provides a simple way for dependencies to be installed and maintained.
+By resolving over different sources recursively, type definitions can be compiled into a single definition for bundling - without any version conflicts.

 ### Init